 People assume that you change the culture at the top, with your leaders, and it’ll just cascade down beautifully into different departments and teams across your business.
 Great, job done.

 Actually…no. Most culture change programmes are too short, too sharp, and too shallow.
 Many businesses end up having more of a culture re-brand with new iconography, mission, vision, and values with a one-off kick-off event and some cool new merch.

 And then everyone gets back on with their work and surprise surprise – not much has changed.

-There was a time when ‘top down’ systems to embedding culture change were considered best practice.
+There was a time when ‘top-down’ systems to embedding culture change were considered best practices.
 Senior leaders or external consultants would set the agenda and tell teams how to behave to achieve desired outcomes.
 But this doesn’t change behaviours or habits – (which, is why it doesn’t work according to research) – so a different approach is required.